DOING WELL COMES FROM

 As a university lecturer, she’s won Canadian and international awards for her engaging and impactful instruction of communications, public relations and business presentations.
 She’s also the former Associate Dean for Kwantlen University's School of Business, a published writer, and an accomplished facilitator and speaker.

 Marsha received UNICEF’s Dorothy McKinnon Award for her communications and PR work.
-She sits on the Board of Directors of The Children’s Foundation and is the Director of Mentorship for the Canadian Public Relations Society.
-She holds a Master of Arts Degree from the University of Toronto and is pursuing a certificate in Plain Language Studies at Simon Fraser University.
+She is a former Board Director at The Children’s Foundation and, most recently, served as the Director of Mentorship for the Canadian Public Relations Society.
+She holds a Master of Arts Degree from the University of Toronto.

 Robin Cook Bondy